yogeshhk/Sadrushya/README.md

 **Two high-impact, future-proof themes**: **Macro-Spatial Intelligence** (Aerial) and **Micro-Spatial Intelligence** (Physical AI/3D).

-This approach bridges the gap between today's 2D computer vision and tomorrow's 3D generative world, focusing on "Spatial Intelligence" — a concept championed by visionaries like Fei-Fei Li—while respecting your constraint for manageable compute requirements.
+This approach bridges the gap between today's 2D computer vision and tomorrow's 3D generative world, focusing on "Spatial Intelligence", a concept championed by visionaries like Fei-Fei Li.

+> *"The next frontier of AI isn't just generating text or images; it's understanding and generating the 3D physical world."* — Adapted from Fei-Fei Li's "Spatial Intelligence".

 ## Personally
-- This repository outlines a transition strategy for a Gen AI consultant moving into **Spatial Intelligence**.
+This repository outlines a transition strategy for a Gen AI consultant moving into **Spatial Intelligence**.
 Unlike the saturated LLM market, this domain applies AI to **geometry, 3D space, and physical understanding**.

-**Transitioning from NLP to the Physical World**

-*> "Build for the world that is coming (3D/Spatial), not the world that is already here (2D Text)."*

-> *"The next frontier of AI isn't just generating text or images; it's understanding and generating the 3D physical world."* — Adapted from Fei-Fei Li's "Spatial Intelligence".

 **Why this domain?**
 * **Unsaturated Market:** High demand in "Real World AI" (Robotics, Digital Twins, Agriculture, Defense) vs. generic Chatbots.